 Males with Klinefelter syndrome, may have two or more X chromosomes instead of one.
 The extra X chromosomes usually occur in all body cells.
 Sometimes the extra X chromosomes only occur in some cells (mosaic.)

-The addition of extra chromosomes seems to occur by chance.
 The syndrome is not inherited from the parents.
 The addition occurs in the sperm, the egg, or after conception.